Empress Michiko: Health

-Michiko suffered from several nervous breakdowns because of the pressure of the media and, according to Reuters, the attitude of her mother-in-law, that had resulted in particular in making her lose her voice for seven months in the 1960s.
-She briefly collapsed on her birthday in 1993 and did not speak for two months, a condition caused by "deep sadness" and attributed by her doctors to negative media coverage.
+Michiko suffered from several nervous breakdowns because of the pressure of the media and, according to Reuters, the attitude of her mother-in-law, Empress Nagako, that had resulted in particular in making her lose her voice for seven months in the 1960s.
+She briefly collapsed at the Akasaka Palace on her birthday in 1993 and did not speak for two months, a condition caused by "deep sadness" and attributed by her doctors to negative media coverage.

 Empress Michiko had to cancel many of her official duties in the spring of 2007, while suffering from mouth ulcers, nosebleeds and intestinal bleeding due to psychological stress, according to her doctors.
 This would be similar to the situation of her daughter-in-law, Masako, who also underwent several episodes of depression due to the pressures of her position.

 In June 2019, it was announced that Michiko had heart valve abnormalities and an irregular pulse, though she was reported to be well enough to undergo cataract operations.
 In August 2019, it was revealed that she was diagnosed with early-stage breast cancer a month prior while undergoing a routine medical appointment, and was scheduled to have the growth removed.
 In September 2019, it was reported by The Japan Times that the surgery was successful.
 On her 86th birthday in October 2020, it was revealed that she had been suffering from a mild fever since May.
+She was diagnosed with deep vein thrombosis in August 2022 following the discovery of a clot in her right calf.

+On 3 June 2024, Michiko tested positive for COVID-19 but recovered after a week.

+On 7 October 2024, she underwent surgery after breaking her femur during a fall at the Sentō Imperial Palace of the Akasaka Estate in Tokyo.
+The following day, 8 October, it was announced the surgery was successful and that she would remain in hospital until the following Tuesday.

 Issue

-The Emperor emeritus Akihito and the Empress emerita have three children, two sons and a daughter.
+Michiko and Akihito have three children (two sons and a daughter).